The Joint Replacement Center at

 On day one after surgery you will be helped out of bed early by physical therapy and assisted to a chair.
 You will be seated in a recliner in your room.
 Your surgeon or physician’s assistant will visit you.
 The physical therapist will assess your progress and get you walking with a walker.
 IV pain medication will be stopped and you will begin oral medication.
 Remember to ask for your pain pills.

-will begin in the afternoon.
-Your coach is encouraged to be present if possible.
-Our case manager will visit with you to discuss your needs for discharge from the hospital and begin making any necessary arrangements you will need.
+Your surgeon or physician’s assistant will visit you.
+Our discharge planner will visit with you to discuss your needs for discharge from the hospital and begin making any necessary arrangements you will need.

 Day 2 - After Surgery

-On day two after surgery you will be helped out of bed early and will walk with a therapy assistant to group therapy.
-You will have group therapy in the afternoon.
-Your coach is welcome to participate in group therapy.
+On day two after surgery you will be helped out of bed early and will walk with a therapist.

 Day 3 - Discharge Day